 The Group identifies and mitigates the risk of slavery and human trafficking by:

-Identifying and assessing potential risk areas in our supply chains.
-Reports are commissioned to audit supply chains.
+• Identifying, assessing and monitoring potential risk areas in our supply chains.

-Obtaining audit reports on supply chains which are deemed highest risk.
+• Commissioning reports to audit supply chains which are deemed highest risk.

-The Group has a zero-tolerance approach to slavery and human trafficking and it expects its suppliers and contractors to uphold the same values.
+The Group has a zero-tolerance approach to slavery and human trafficking and expects its suppliers and contractors to uphold the same values.
 It will not conduct business knowingly with anyone engaged in slavery and human trafficking practices or knowingly permit them to be carried out in any part of its business.
-Our standard supplier terms and conditions have been updated to include applicable anti-slavery provisions and similar protection has been secured in all relevant supply arrangements.
+Our standard supplier terms and conditions include applicable anti-slavery provisions and similar protection has been secured in all relevant supply arrangements.

-To ensure colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them through relevant training in identifying and preventing exploitation.
+To ensure colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them by providing relevant training in identifying and preventing exploitation.

 Dart Group plc